NEWS // Congratulations to all our winners:

 NEWS // All of our entries are now up online - be sure to check out the gallery HERE.

-The Heritage Jam first ran in 2014 as a way to bring together people from across all disciplines - from heritage professionals to artists, programmers, game designers and members of the general public - to compete and collaborate on short-term projects based around a central theme, which this year is "Museums and Collections".
+The Heritage Jam first ran in 2014 as a way to bring together people from across all disciplines - from heritage professionals to artists, programmers, game designers and members of the general public - to compete and collaborate on short-term projects based around a central theme, which this year is "The Bones of Our Past".

 The Jam is open to anyone and everyone and the only constraints for what you can create are the timeframe, theme and your imagination!

 27 - 28 October (In Person Jam)